ganbuan/CyberNotebook/README.md

 + 3389 for RDP

 <i>Port fowarding</i> allows connection of application and services to the internet by opening specific ports.
 This can be configured at a network's router.

+## DHCP
+<i>Dynamic Host Configuration Protocol (DHCP)</i> automatically assigns IP addresses to devices in a network.
+This is an application-level protocol that relies on UDP.
+The server listens on UDP port 67, and the client sends from UDP port 68.

+This protocol follows the Discover, Offer, Request, and Acknowledge (DORA) steps.
+This process is done by:
+1. A newly connected device sends out a DHCPDISCOVER request to see if any DHCP servers are on the network.
+2. The DHCP server replies with a DHCPOFFER, an IP address the device can use.
+3. The device then sends a DHCPREQUEST, confirming that it wants the IP address.
+4. Lastly, the DHCP server sends a DHCPACK, acknowledging that the device can start using the IP address.

+## ARP
+<i>Address Resolution Protocol (ARP)</i> allows a device to associate its MAC address with an IP address on a network (i.e. translation from layer 3 to layer 2 addressing).
+Each device on a network will keep logs of the MAC addresses associated with other devices.

+This is done by:
+1. ARP Request is broadcasted on the network (i.e. asking for the IP address for a particular MAC address).
+2. The owning device will send an ARP Reply with its MAC address.
+3. The requesting device maps and stores this in its ARP cache.

+Note that an ARP Request or ARP reply is not encapsulated within a UDP or IP packet.
+Rather, it is encapsulated directly within an Ethernet frame.

+## ICMP
+<i>Internet Control Message Protocol (ICMP)</i> is mainly for network diagnotics and error reporting.
+Two popular commands that rely on ICMP are:
++ **ping**: uses ICMP (i.e. ICMP type 8 - Echo Request, ICMP type 0 - Echo Reply) to test connectivity to a target system and measures rount-trip time (RTT)
++ **tracert/traceroute**: uses ICMP (i.e. ICMP type 11 - Time Exceeded message) to discover the route from your host to target machine

 ## Firewalls
 A <i>firewall</i> is responsible for determining what traffic is allowed to enter and exit a network.
 An administrator can permit or deny traffic based on these factors: